bztoothman/active-director-install/README.md

 # Setting up Active Directory in a Virtual Machine (VM)

-This guide will walk you through setting up Active Directory in a Virtual Machine using Hyper-V Manager.
+Overview: This guide will walk you through the process of setting up Active Directory (AD) in a Virtual Machine (VM) using Hyper-V Manager.

 ## Prerequisites